Treatment Effects in Interactive Fixed Effects Models with a Small Number of Time Periods: Identification

-The main parameter that we are interested in is the Average Treatment Effect on the Treated (ATT); we define $ATT_t$ as the average treatment effect on the treated in period $t$.\footnote{ For simplicity, we focus on the case where there is a single treated group; however, it seems that it would be straightforward to consider ``group-time average treatment effects'' as in \citet{callaway-santanna-2019} which allow for multiple groups (where groups are defined by the period when an individual first becomes treated).} That is,
+The main parameter that we are interested in is the Average Treatment Effect on the Treated (ATT); we define $ATT_t$ as the average treatment effect on the treated in period $t$.
+That is,

+$ATT_t$ allows researchers to consider how treatment effects vary across time periods / length of exposure to the treatment.
+When $ATT_t$ is identified, it can also be aggregated into an overall $ATT$ across all post-treatment time periods